facebook/react-native-website/docs/upgrading.md

 #### 1. Make sure your project uses Git

 > This step applies only to projects that don't use Git.
-Skip it if your use it.
+Skip it if yours use it.

 While your project does not have to be handled by the Git versioning system -- you can use Mercurial, SVN, or nothing -- you will still need to [install Git](https://git-scm.com/downloads) on your system in order to use `react-native upgrade`.
 Git will also need to be available in the `PATH`.
 If your project doesn't use Git, initialize it and commit: